Skip to main content

 Watch out for late-stage pitfalls

-As you speak with advisors, keep in mind that one consultant cannot be expected to know everything.
+As you speak with private equity advisors, keep in mind that one consultant cannot be expected to know everything.
 Do your best to match appropriate experts with your specific questions.
 Vet advisors and review their experience relative to the investment opportunity at hand.

 Whatever you do, try not to get too lost in the daily grind of diligence.
 Don’t let your view get too myopic—think big picture and remember that the advisors you engage with today will be useful to your firm in many ways down the road.
 As long as you remember to be creative about how you utilize advisors, they’ll add value to your firm for years to come.